- Protect yourself and others

 Sports and exercise

-Undoubtedly, COVID-19 has brought personal hardship to many if not most of us in different ways.
-However, the University and Colleges are committed to offering as much help as possible and are working closely together to this end.
+COVID-19 has brought personal hardship in many different ways.
+The University and Colleges are committed to offering as much help as possible and are working closely together to do this.

 If you require support or help your immediate source is your College.
 Your Tutor or Senior Tutor would normally be your point of first contact, but College Nurses, Porters, Deans or Chaplains and the Tutorial Office staff in general also typically form part of Colleges’ support teams.